HaxeFoundation/HaxeManual/md/manual/dictionary.md

 A static extension allows pseudo-extending existing types without modifying their source.
 In Haxe this is achieved by declaring a static method with a first argument of the extending type and then bringing the defining class into context through `using`.

 ##### Static target
-Static targets employ their own type system where `null` is not a valid value for basic types.
+`null` is not a valid value for basic types.
 This is true for the Flash 9+, C++, Java and C# targets.

 ##### String
 A String is a sequence of characters.